m4r35n357/ODE-Playground/README.md

 ./blackhole-playground
 ./blackhole-generator
 ```
-The n-body and black hole programs will most probably not be documented here, so the yad UI effectively _is_ the documentation.
+The n-body and black hole programs will most probably not be documented here, so in these cases the yad UI currently _is_ the documentation.

-## NEWS: Default compiler (c99)
+## yad UI
+Form or list-based dialogue boxes for launching most common operations using yad

+## Pure c99 (plus OpenGL)

 Choice of Clang or GCC.

-## NEWS: Basic dialogue box UI for many operations using yad

-There are also yad dialogues for running tests and making executables using zig-build:
-* libad-test.c
-* libdual-test.c
-* zig-builds

-See comments at the top of the source files for examples

-## Now feature-complete

-No planned new features, and no known bugs ;)

-All programs are written in c99, and all scripts are in Posix shell syntax.
+All console programs are written to and depend _only_ on the c99 standard and library.
+External dependencies (OpenGL, FreeGLUT & GLEW) are only needed for plotters (*-gl).

 All c floating point operations are executed in _long double_ precision.
 This gives a choice of precision and performance on different platforms.